-- improving own funds at maturity through linking our financial and our asset position; - shifting Council's capital works funds towards renewal instead of new assets - increasing the amount of road reseals undertaken in any one year - taking advantage of the State government initiatives such as the COVID stimulus packages - borrowing money to renew assets to reduce asset lifecycle costs - discussions with user groups and the community generally about asset services to closer align spending with expectations
+- improving own funds at maturity through linking our financial and our asset position - shifting Council's capital works funds towards renewal instead of new assets - increasing the amount of road reseals undertaken in any one year - adoption of a special rate variation in 2023 - using State government initiatives such as the COVID stimulus packages - borrowing money to renew assets to reduce asset lifecycle costs

-- a better understanding of our assets' condition has been achieved with the centralisation of asset management through a previous organisation restructure - improving internal Council efficiencies to free up funds for asset renewal through Council's Service Review program - continuous improvement in the capital works and maintenance processes to drive efficiencies and reduce costs.
+- discussions with user groups and the community generally about asset services to closer align spending with expectations - improving internal Council efficiencies to free up funds for asset renewal through Council's Service Review program - continuous improvement in the capital works and maintenance processes to drive efficiencies and reduce costs.
 This in turn resulted in savings made to return into the renewal of assets.